 Pause into one of King Street corridor's independent shops and find unique gifts for loved ones like stylish cookware at La Cuisine or craft goods at knitting Mecca fibre space.
-At the Fish Market, taste famous clam chowder or go to Vermilion Restaurant or Restaurant Eve.
+At the Fish Market, taste famous clam chowder or go to Vermilion Restaurant or Two Nineteen Restaurant.

 Alexandria's place as a historic hotspot stretches back centuries, with nine intimate museums in one square mile.
 See where George Washington used to wine and dine at Gadsby's Tavern Museum or uncover the city's past at The Lyceum, Alexandria's History Museum.

 Venture down to George Washington's Mount Vernon on the new Holiday Trolley and tread paths once familiar to some of the key players in American history.
 Peek in at ephemera belonging to the nation's first president, tour the historic grounds by candlelight or visit with Aladdin the camel, who roams the grounds during the holidays.

 While you're out, stop over in colorful Del Ray for a brisk mosey down Mount Vernon Avenue, where you're greeted by friendly shop owners and holiday markets.

 Delight in brunch at Fontaine Caffe and Creperie before heading into the Alexandria Black History Museum for an inside look at Alexandria's African-American history from the Civil War to civil rights and beyond.